AIMultipleAIMultiple

 11. AI for financial fraud detection

-In banking and online payments, AI is employed to detect fraud by monitoring transaction patterns and user behavior in real time.
-Machine learning models analyze factors like spending habits, login locations, device identifiers, and transaction anomalies to flag potentially fraudulent activities (e.g. credit card theft, account takeover, money laundering).
+In banking and online payments, AI is used to detect fraud by monitoring transaction patterns and user behavior in real-time.
+Machine learning models analyze factors like spending habits, login locations, device identifiers, and transaction anomalies to flag potentially fraudulent activities (e.g., credit card theft, account takeover, money laundering).
 Unlike static rules, AI systems continuously adapt to new fraud tactics and can catch subtle irregularities across millions of transactions.

 Real-life example: Visa & AI-driven fraud detection